Introduction to the field of psychology

 What is the difference between a Ph.D. and a Psy.D. in psychology?

 In graduate programs for psychology, student need to decide if they want to take a clinical or a non-clinical path.
 If a student elects a Ph.D. program, this tends to lead to a non-clinical career path.
 The focus is almost entirely on research and using scientific methods to address research topics and the relationships between different variables.
 Someone choosing this degree will complete a dissertation.
 Typically, this degree allows you to work as a researcher or to work in an educational setting like a university or medical school.
 Ph.D. programs tend to take 5-7 years to complete and admit comparatively fewer students than Psy.D. programs.
 The requirements for specific coursework or internships may depend on whether it is a non-clinical or clinical program.
-Due to their lower numbers and extended programs, Ph.D. students are more likely to receive some type of funding from the school including tuition and a stipend for research or teaching roles.
-This financial support can be recognized in the lower average student debt of $78,000 Ph.D. graduates reported.
+Due to their lower numbers and extended programs, Ph.D. students are more likely to receive some form of tuition waiver, and even a stipend for research or teaching roles.

 If a student chooses to go the clinical route or a Psy.D., the focus will be on diagnosing and treating mental disorders and working in a clinical setting, for example as a counseling psychologist.
 In contrast to a Ph.D., this concentration is based on clinical research and tends to require 4-6 years to complete including a year-long internship.
 Other duties include assessing, diagnosing, and implementing treatment plans.
 This can be done in an outpatient or inpatient clinical setting.
 An internship under the supervision of a licensed psychologist is an integral part of the program.
 Average student debt reported by Psy.D. students is $146,000.